Family of jailed Saudi activist implores Canada to call out kingdom's human rights record at G20 | CBC News

 Family of jailed Saudi activist implores Canada to call out kingdom's human rights record at G20

-The family of a women's rights activist who has been jailed in Saudi Arabia for over two years is calling on the federal government to hold the kingdom to account for its human rights record as it hosts the G20 summit in Riyadh.
+The family of a women's rights activist who has been jailed in Saudi Arabia for more than two years is calling on the federal government to hold the kingdom to account for its human rights record as it hosts the G20 summit in Riyadh.

-Loujain Alhathloul, a graduate of the University of British Columbia and internationally recognized activist, has been detained since May 2018, when she was arrested along with nine other women's rights activists.
-She is currently believed to be on hunger strike.
+Loujain Alhathloul, 31, a graduate of the University of British Columbia and internationally recognized activist born in Saudi Arabia, has been detained since May 2018, when she was arrested along with nine other women's rights activists.
+She is currently believed to be on a hunger strike.
+Before her arrest in 2018, she was detained in 2014 for 70 days before being released.

-Saudi Arabia is currently hosting a virtual version the two-day Group of 20 summit on Saturday and Sunday, where leaders of the world's biggest economies are expected to address fair distribution of COVID-19 vaccines and financial aid to the hardest hit countries.
+Saudi Arabia is hosting a virtual version of the G20 summit on Saturday and Sunday, where leaders of the world's biggest economies are expected to address fair distribution of COVID-19 vaccines and financial aid to the world's hardest-hit countries.

 "I understand the concern of the federal government in that it's a very sensitive situation given the relationship between Saudi and Canada," he said.